cobbr/Covenant-wiki/Installation-And-Startup.md

 ### Option 1 - Dotnet Core

 The easiest way to use Covenant is by installing dotnet core.
-You can download dotnet core for your platform from [here](https://dotnet.microsoft.com/download/dotnet-core/2.2).
+You can download dotnet core for your platform from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

-Be sure to install the **dotnet core version 2.2 SDK**!
-Covenant does not yet support dotnet core 3.0, and the SDK is necessary to build the project (not just the runtime).
+Be sure to install the dotnet core version **3.1 SDK**!

 Once you have installed dotnet core, we can build and run Covenant using the dotnet CLI: